 Second, follow the instructions.
 Your decision letter lets you know what you need to do next.
 You’ll need to decide whether or not you want to remain on the waitlist.
-If you choose to remain on the waitlist (and we hope you do), an Admissions Officer will be in touch with you in the coming months to let you know if there are any steps you can take to enhance your application.
-Sometimes we might suggest you retake the GMAT, take some quantitative classes, or provide us with clarification on an essay.
-Other times, there is nothing to do but sit tight and wait to see how the class shakes out.
+If you choose to remain on the waitlist, an Admissions Officer will get in touch with you in the next month or two to let you know if there are any steps you can take to enhance your application.

 This is a good time to look back on your application and decide for yourself what your strengths and weaknesses are.
-An honest assessment of what you could improve is a great opportunity for you to come up a game plan.
+An honest assessment of what you could improve is a great opportunity for you to come up with a game plan.
 Maybe you think you could score higher on your GMAT, or you realize your goals or your rationale for your MBA weren’t clear.
-Perhaps you can take on new challenges or stretch yourself more at work or in your community life.
-That insight can help you take proactive steps now, without waiting for feedback from us.
+That insight can help you take proactive steps now, without having to wait for feedback from us.

 Third, trust the process.
 We know being in limbo is challenging.
 We work hard to make the waitlist process as informative and clear as possible.
 If we need something from you, we will let you know.
-Update us with important information such as promotions or new test scores.
-There’s no need to make surprise visits to campus, bombard us with extra letters of recommendation or email weekly asking about your status.
+Update us with important information such as promotions or updated test scores.
+There’s no need to make surprise visits to campus or stay in constant contact.
 Keep in mind how you handle yourself on the waitlist also gives us an idea of how you will handle yourself as a student.
 You can help your candidacy by maintaining your professionalism and checking in every once in a while.

 Email us to suggest blog topics or ask a question.